SuperOfficeDocs/superoffice-docs/docs/en/request/reply-templates/index.md

 # Service reply templates

-Template variables, also known as parser variables, are the mechanism used by Customer Service to dynamically insert data into a text like a reply template, it is used throughout the whole system.
+Template variables, also known as parser variables, are used to dynamically insert data into a text like a reply template.
 The syntax for a parser variable is the name of the variable enclosed by the tags `<cs:parser> </cs:parser>`.

 To get a complete overview of template variables available for your database, [create a new reply template][1] with the plain text body `%PARSER_TREE%` (case sensitive).